This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 LPLC general comments

-The certificate in this Appendix Four contains clauses which are commonly found in certificates or opinion letters requested by lenders where the borrower is acting in the capacity as trustee of a trust.
+The certificate example below contains clauses which are commonly found in certificates or opinion letters requested by lenders where the borrower is acting in the capacity as trustee of a trust.

 LPLC’s comments have been inserted in the certificate as a guide to the matters which need to be considered.